14 Rare Anthurium Plants with Names and Pictures

 King Anthurium is a slow-growing plant whose 6 feet long leaves have a corrugated appearance.
 A new leaf may take upto 3 months to develop.
 It comes in two forms; the narrow-leaved form and the wide-leaved form.

-Anthurium veitchii grows best bright indirect light, average warmth of 18-280C, humidity of 60-70% and consistently moist, rich, aroids potting soils coupled with fortnightly feeding during the growing season.
+Anthurium veitchii grows best bright indirect light, average warmth of 18-280C, humidity of 60-70% and consistently moist, rich, well-draining potting soils coupled with fortnightly feeding during the growing season.

 2. Anthurium warocqueanum (Queen Anthurium)